Notifications

 Overview

-All births that occur in Alberta must be registered by the baby’s parents with the Alberta government.
-You can register your baby's birth information for one year from the baby's date of birth.
-After one year, the delayed registration process applies.
+All births that occur in Alberta must be registered with the Alberta government by the baby’s parents.
+Register your baby as soon as is possible after the birth.
+If you do not register your baby’s birth within a year of the birth, the delayed registration process applies.
 A birth can only be registered once.

 • the parent(s) must provide the baby’s birth information through the Online Birth Registry